Case Studies

 Audience + Setting Developer conference attendees, Fort Mason convention center (San Francisco)

-Intent Engage developers with personalized data visualizations while collecting research data
+Intent Engage developers with personalized data visualizations while collecting research data, rewarding community engagement, and encouraging exploration.

 Core Mechanic Survey → generative balloon, GitHub handle → particle viz, QR scan → scavenger hunt